section-engineering-education/engineering-education/content/articles/mongo-nodejs-cubejs-dashboard/index.md

 ### Prerequisites

-- This tutorial requires a basic understanding of the MongoDB MongoDB BI connector.
+- This tutorial requires a basic understanding of the MongoDB and MongoDB BI connector.
 - Basic knowledge in Node.js, Express, and Cube.js.

 ### Objectives